rkyzk/poetry-2023/README.md

 - For the website title and the headings of the pages, I used ‘Bacasime Antique.’
 - For navigation links, labels for input boxes and the contents of poems, I used 'Nanum Myeongj.'
 - I chose these two fonts because they both look artistic.
-- For the introductory paragraph I used ‘Raleway’ since this font is readable and offers a friendly ambient.
+- For the introductory paragraph I used ‘Raleway’ since this font is readable and friendly.

 **Colors**